-And I'd say this definition is not completely crazy.
+And I'd say my definition is not completely crazy.
 I'm really adapting hints or unpursued angles that are in Apple's own definition.

-At one point in the talk that talks most about this, which I think the 2015 talk with Doug Gregor and Bill Dudley, they describe it in a few different ways.
+At one point in the talk that talks most about this, which is the 2015 WWDC talk with Doug Gregor and Bill Dudley, they describe it in a few different ways.

 One thing they say is "variables are logically distinct."